The Bureau of Economic Analysis today

 a very slight increase in the recession probability index to 4.7%.

 Although June manufacturing and housing figures were extremely

 strong, the 3.4% GDP growth rate for 2005:II is a little weaker than one might have hoped for

-at this point in an expansion, and href=
+at this point in an expansion, and was assigned

 a tentative grade of C+ on voluntaryXchange’s academic grading system.

 Using the new data, I’ve calculated the real-time GDP-based recession probability index for the

 first quarter of 2005 to be 4.7, a slight increase from the value of 3.4 for 2004:IV.
 This marks

 consecutive quarter that the index has remained below 5%.

 The index can be interpreted as the probability that the economy was experiencing an economic